vidit04/MNIST-Classification-model/README.md

 And if we compare case 1 with case 2 for model with 1 hidden layer, we can observe that the model with 1 hidden layer (64 neurons) with relu activation function perform better than the model with 1 hidden layer (64 neurons) with sigmoid activation, shown the graph below

 ![](Images/layer1_acc_com.png)

+#### 3. Models with Relu activation function in the hidden layer and with Momentum optimizer.
+In this case, models are trained with Momentum optimizer and ReLu activation function in their hidden layer.